The Leadership Power Of Managing Emotions

 Three days ago, A friend of mine rang me up and said,

 Listen, brother, I want your help.
 I am feeling demotivated.
 I know I am in the right business, but I am not feeling the internal fire anymore.
-Since this is where you are a master at, can we speak?
+Since this is where you are a master, can we speak?

-The next day, we got on a 40 min call, which seemed like one full decade of wise talk, because at that moment he realized my life’s mission: facing the fear and stress head-on, every time their false face shows up.
+The next day, we got on a 40 min call, which seemed like one entire decade of wise talk, because at that moment, he realized my life’s mission: facing the fear and stress head-on every time their false face shows up.

-You don’t know yet that this friend of mine made a $2.8 Million exit in February 2020 (just before the pandemic) and secured a job paying him Rs.
-10 Lakhs/month as a leader during the pandemic, and yet: he felt fear and stress.
+You don’t know yet that this friend made a $2.8 Million exit in February 2020 (just before the pandemic) and secured a job paying him Rs.
+10 Lakhs/month as a leader during the pandemic, yet: he felt fear and stress.

 What was happening in his mind, and how can such a successful leader like him experience this?

 99 percent of humans and 100 percent of animals operate from a place of fear.
 The remainder 1 percent from adventure, and those are the ones who change the world.